-"I won't I says DiCarlo moved.
-I got r on a package.
-I not shipping g anything, but t first ste he annual Game Developers Conference (GDC) is a thrilling information overload.
+Bachelor of Science > Game Programming Bachelor of Arts > Game Art and Animation, Game Design, Serious Game and Simulation Master of Science > Game Production and Managem rong Study at the university that's been producing alpha gangers for over 15 years A CLUSTERGEEK WITH CAUTION world he annual Game Developers Conference (GDC) is a thrilling information overload.
 It's also completely nerve wracking when you're there with a game that's in development and you realize those 20,000 people are gamers, designers, programmers and publishers who can determine your future.
 Among those people was UAT's Professor David Wessman, who was overseeing Tellus, a team of 16 UAT students and alumni-on-campus and online students; in-state and out-of-state students; undergraduate and graduate students.
 Among those people was UAT's Professor David Wessman, who was overseeing Tellus, a team of 16 UAT students and alumni-oncampus and online students; in-state and out-of-state students; undergraduate and graduate students.
 "One of the hardest things about getting a job in this industry is the chicken-and-egg thing," notes Professor Wessman.
 "A lot of job listings say, 'You must have had a title published.'
 To get something published while you are in school may not be the same thing as doing this in a full-time job, so the more polished and higher the quality, the better."
-Tellus is a global resource management game that lets players guide research and development in five key areas (energy, production, health, ecological awareness, and earth observation technology.)
-The challenge is to save the earth and improve the quality of life on our planet.
-(Tellus is a Latin word for "earth" and the name of the Roman Earth Mother goddess.)
-The game models a lot of complex relationships in a simple and accessible way, and the data underlying the simulation is all based on real-world Earth Observation data that tells players how well their use of technology and their implementation of policies are working.
+Tellus is a global resource management game that lets players guide research and pment in five key areas (energy, produ observation tech challenge is to save the earth and improve the quality of life on our planet.
+(Tellus is a Latin word for "earth" and the name of the Earth Mother goddess.
+The game models a lot of complex relationships in a simple and access and the data underlying the simulation is all based on real-world Earth Observation data that tells players how well their use of technology and their implementation of policies are working.
 The origins of Tellus began about two years prior to GDC 2011 when Wessman discovered that the IEEE Committee on Earth Observation had a two-phase SaveEarthGame competition.
 The IEEE challenged gamers to create a game that would raise awareness for Earth Observation data and systems to solve real world problems.
 The first phase was to write a concept.
 "In the Introduction to Game Design class, that's basically what you're learning to do," says Wessman.
-"So, I made it an assignment." 'l was y name aybe it's bally or at's the -----
+"So, I made it an assignment."
+"I won't lie," says DiCarlo.
+"I was moved.
+I got my name on a package.
+Maybe it's not shipping globally or anything, but that's the first step."